Introduction

 I got the mail instantly and Gmail confirmed TLS encryption.

-Click "Show original" in Gmail to see the raw mail.
-There's lots of text in the headers, so let's just focus on passing SPF, DKIM, and DMARC :)
+Click "Show original" in Gmail to see the raw mail and check that SPF, DKIM, and DMARC pass.

 To: max@idx.cy